Home

 Summary of how to decode any level of recursion:

-1: Make a list of all 52 cards in the pack in order from the ace of Spades to the king of diamonds in a row across the top of a piece of paper.
+1: Make a list of all 52 cards in the pack in order from the ace of spades to the king of diamonds for each suit in a row across the top of a piece of paper.
 We will call this, "Row A".

 2: If "Part 1" is *not* split with a joker, we go through the pack as normal starting with "Row A", and we are done.